-BSCFC came into being about 10 years ago with the merger of 4 local youth football clubs – all of which had been active for a number of years and even decades (BSYFC, Stortford Jets, Northolt and BS Swifts).
+BSCFC came into being in 2005 with the merger of 4 local youth football clubs – all of which had been active for a number of years and even decades (BSYFC, Stortford Jets, Northolt and BS Swifts).
 The Club formed under the umbrella name of BSCFC with boys and girls teams and shortly afterwards obtained FA Charter Community Club status (awarded by Sir Trevor Brooking in February 2005).
 FA Community Club status is the highest standard that football clubs can achieve – the high level purpose is to promote football “from cradle to grave” for all abilities within a Community.
 Since being formed the Club has expanded to meet this broad ambition and now includes Veterans sides, Ladies sides and Disabled sides.

 Bishop’s Stortford Community Football Club (BSCFC) promote football for all ages and abilities within the local and wider community, which incorporates Youth, Veterans, Ladies and Disabled teams.
 This season we affiliated 74 teams with two County FAs (Herts and Essex) to cater for approximately 900 playing members (from 7 to 60 years old).
 These teams are entered into 10 Leagues and play in Herts, Essex, Bedfordshire, Cambridgeshire and other neighbouring counties.
 BSCFC is acknowledged as the largest Club of this nature in the UK.
 BSCFC have forged a close link with BSFC under the motto “Here to help each other” and, although both clubs remain financially and structurally independent, this arrangement allows our teams to compete as BSFC, in name and Club colours, and we have cross-over representation at Committee and Board level.